🏖️ Copacabana Beach: Complete Guide with Prices, Safety, Tips and When to Go

 👉 Rio de Janeiro Beaches: Complete Guide

 Copacabana Beach is located in the South Zone of Rio de Janeiro, between the Leme neighborhood and Ipanema Beach.
-It is approximately 4.5 km long, divided between different lifeguard stations.
+It is approximately 4.5 km in length, divided among different lifeguard posts.

-It is part of the city’s main tourist circuit, along with:
+It is within the city’s main tourist circuit, along with:

-If you’re organizing a complete itinerary, it’s also worth checking out:
+If you’re planning a full itinerary, you should also check out:

-The metro is the safest, fastest and cheapest way to get there.
+The subway is the safest, fastest, and most economical way to get there.

 Main stations: